 In fact, I’ve embarked on countless walking tours and city hikes in my travels, and I have yet to come across an urban trail that overshadows Lands End.

-Only have time for one hike while in San Francisco?
+Do you only have time for one hike while in San Francisco?
 This is IT.

 If you are a local and have not walked along these trails, plan to do so soon.